prithulc/prithulc.github.io/README.md

 - The Scientist – Article: [A Hell of a Disease: Can Science Save the Tasmanian Devil?](https://www.the-scientist.com/a-hell-of-a-disease-can-science-save-the-tasmanian-devil-73740)

 ## Conferences
-- 5th Wild and Comparative Immunology Consortium 2026	(Oral presentation)
+- 5th Wild and Comparative Immunology Consortium 2026	(Oral presentation, 2nd prize)
 - The TinyML4D Academic Network 17th Show and Tell 2025 (Invited speaker)
+- 4th Wild and Comparative Immunology Consortium 2024 (Oral presentation)